Back to Educational Sales Homepage>

 Night of Broken Glass, The- After seizing power, the Nazis began their crusade against Jews with discriminatory laws and the looting of property; they turned to violence openly in what has come to be known as Kristallnacht: the night of broken glass.

-The Reich Underground- Long forgotten after the victorious American Army sealed them off from intruders, the sprawling underground labyrinths built by the Nazis to house armament factories are reopened for the first time in decades by a team of experts.
+Reich Underground, The- Long forgotten after the victorious American Army sealed them off from intruders, the sprawling underground labyrinths built by the Nazis to house armament factories are reopened for the first time in decades by a team of experts.

-The Search for Mengele- Josef Mengele was the most notorious SS doctor at Auschwitz.
+Search for Mengele, The- Josef Mengele was the most notorious SS doctor at Auschwitz.
 After the end of World War II, Mengele was one of the world’s most wanted war criminals – yet for the next forty years he escaped justice.

 Spark Among the Ashes- In this emotional documentary, a 13-year-old Connecticut boy stands at the center of a complex human drama that attracts world-wide attention when he travels to Cracow to participate in the first bar mitzvah there since the War.